 Boston, MA 02108

-All applications must be received or postmarked by the deadline date of Applications Due: 13 January 2017.
+All applications must be received or postmarked by the deadline date of Applications were due: 13 January 2017.
 Supporting materials are to be postmarked no later than one week after that deadline.

 The application includes specific guidelines; if you have further questions, contact AMS Development and Student Program Manager Donna Fernandez ( 617-227-2426 ext.
 3907).